Cities are woefully unprepared for the havoc of climate change

 Places citing budgetary constraints as a barrier to adapting to the climate emergency included Southend in England, Rio de Janeiro in Brazil, and Columbus, Ohio, in the United States, Appleby said: “It’s a really varied mix of cities across the world that are experiencing this as a problem.”

-She said the experience of the Covid-19 pandemic, when cities were deserted during lockdowns, has made people more aware of their vulnerability to shocks.
+She said the experience of the COVID-19 pandemic, when cities were deserted during lockdowns, has made people more aware of their vulnerability to shocks.
 “It has opened many people’s eyes to the issue of resilience and the huge interconnectedness of the planet,” she said.
 “But this needs the support of national government, and cities need funding to become more resilient places in the long term.”

 Businesses may provide another source of funding for some adaptation projects.
 Three-quarters of cities surveyed by CDP were already working with businesses on sustainability issues, or had plans to do so within the next two years.